videowhisper/HTML5-Videochat-PHP/README.md

 [PHP HTML5 Videochat - Live Demo](https://videowhisper.com/demos/html5-videochat/)

 This plain php edition includes code and minimal scripts tp embed a HTML5 Videochat app and test/showcase some features.
 For a complete implementation of advanced capabilities,see [Turnkey HTML5 Videochat Site](https://paidvideochat.com/html5-videochat/) edition, available as WordPress plugin with full php source.
+The turnkey site edition implements pay per minute videochat (group and private 2 way video calls) with membership, billing, advanced tools.

 ## Simple PHP Edition Features
  * Automatically create a room as broadcaster on access and show link to invite participants that will access as viewers
  * Broadcast and playback live video using HTML5 WebRTC
  * Simple implementation of signaling broadcast (to connect automatically) and text chat, using plain files

-##  Key Features for HTML5 Videochat (some not active/implemented in this edition)
+##  Key Features for HTML5 Videochat
+Warning: some of these features re not active/implemented in this edition, but can be enabled as in turnkey edition.
  * 1 way to many live video streaming, in public lobby
  * 2 way videochat, in private (1 to 1) shows with request/approve interaction
  * live wallet balance display (updates from tips and other transfers)